John Jordan (diplomat): Ambassadorial career

-In 1906 he was appointed HM Envoy Extraordinary and Minister Plenipotentiary to China as the successor to Sir Ernest Satow and remained in the post until his retirement in 1920.
-He was appointed Knight Commander of the Order of the Bath (KCB) in the 1909 Birthday Honours and in 1910 received the Freedom of the City of Belfast at the same ceremony as the Scottish-American industrialist Andrew Carnegie.
 Jordan was appointed Knight Grand Commander of the Order of the Indian Empire (GCIE) in 1911, and Knight Grand Cross of the Order of St Michael and St George (GCMG) in the 1920 Birthday Honours shortly after his retirement.
 He was also appointed to the Privy Council in 1915, entitling him to the style "The Right Honourable".
 In 1920, Jordan became a director of the Chartered Bank of India, Australia and China.

 Jordan, despite his retirement, was a delegate to the Washington Naval Conference of 1921-1922.